vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.rst

 In the case of a URL to a tarball hosted on a HTTP server, the workshop content is taken from the top level directory of the unpacked tarball.
 It is not possible to specify a subdirectory within the tarball.
 This means you cannot use a URL reference to refer to release tarballs which are automatically created by GitHub, as these place content in a subdirectory corresponding to the release name, branch or Git reference.
 For GitHub repositories, always use the GitHub repository reference instead.

+In both cases for downloading workshop content, the ``workshop`` sub directory holding the actual workshop content, will be relocated to ``/opt/workshop`` so that it is not visible to a user.
+If you want other files ignored and not included in what the user can see, you can supply a ``.eduk8signore`` file in your repository or tarball and list patterns for the files in it.

 Container image for the workshop
 --------------------------------